kjellm/kjellm.github.com/event.markdown

 ---
 layout: bliki
-title: Event Sourcing
+title: Event Sourcing - a practical example in Ruby
 ---

-You can see the entire source code in [this gist][1].
+Event sourcing is the idea that you, rather than saving the current state of a system, can rebuild it by replaying stored events.
+You often see event sourcing in conjunction with some key supporting

-Some key supporting ideas:
+ideas:

-- Domain Driven Design (DDD).
-Patterns used here are:
+- Domain Driven Design (DDD)
+- Command Query Responsibility Segregation (CQRS)
+- Pub/sub

+DDD patterns that are particularily relevant to event sourcing are:

+  - Ubiquitous language
   - Repositories
   - Aggregates
   - Entities
   - Value Objects
-- Command Query Responsibility Segregation (CQRS)
-- Pub/sub
-- GUID
+  - Domain Events

+You can see the entire source code in [this gist][1].

 My intention is not to explain all these concepts in detail, but rather to show how all comes together.